ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 ### AnvilConfig.json
 ```
 {
+    "damageOnCraftingItem": 10.0, // how much damage will be done on the crafting item
     "ringOfPerseveranceLevel1Recipe": { // recipe name, never change this.
         "targetType": "TBJOFRingOfPerseveranceLevel1", // What kind of item will be created
         "timeToCraftInSeconds": 5, // how long the carfting will take in seconds